A vehicle history check lets you buy a van with confidence

 To register your insurance you will need to log in to Vehicle Check and confirm the vehicle's VIN which can usually be found under the bonnet, above the headlights and grille.

 Once you have done this, you will be given the option to register the insurance on that vehicle and you will need to supply the following:

-Vehicle Check is a brand of and is provided by Experian Ltd. Experian is an appointed representative of Motorfile Ltd, which is authorised and regulated by the Financial Services Authority.
+Vehicle Check is a brand of and is provided by Experian Ltd. Experian is an appointed representative of Motorfile Ltd, which is authorised and regulated by the Financial Conduct Authority.
 Motorfile Ltd, Landmark House, Experian Way, NG2 Business Park, Nottingham NG80 1ZZ.
 Registered in England Company No. 3009493.
 VAT No. 887133593.